aws-samples/busy-engineers-document-bucket/instructions/docs/add-the-encryption-sdk.md

 # Exercise 1: Add the AWS Encryption SDK

+In this section, you will add client-side encryption using the AWS Encryption SDK and KMS to the Busy Engineer's Document Bucket.

 ## Background

 The Busy Engineer's Document Bucket is an example application meant to show some high-level examples of real world AWS patterns.
 This includes how to integrate client-side encryption using AWS KMS and the AWS Encryption SDK in application code.